U.S. COVID-19 booster shot campaign to start with only Pfizer - source | Health

 "When that approval and recommendation are made, we will be ready to implement the plan our nation's top doctors developed so that we are staying ahead of this virus."
 Dr. Janet Woodcock, acting FDA commissioner, and Dr. Rochelle Walensky, CDC director, told White House COVID coordinator Jeffrey Zientz on Thursday their agencies may be able recommend boosters by late September only for certain recipients of the Pfizer-BioNTech vaccine, the source familiar with the discussions said.

 U.S. health officials had said in August that a third shot would be made widely available on Sept.
 20 to Americans who received two doses of either the Pfizer-BioNTech or Moderna vaccines at least eight months earlier.
-The U.S. booster plan is dependent on the Food and Drug Administration determining that a third dose of the two-dose vaccines is safe and effective and a favorable recommendation from CDC advisers.
+The U.S. booster plan is dependent on the FDA determining that a third dose of the two-dose vaccines is safe and effective and a favorable recommendation from CDC advisers.

 FDA and CDC spokespeople referred questions to the White House.